Roman graffiti

-In archaeological terms, graffiti (plural of graffito) is a mark, image or writing scratched or engraved into a surface.
+In archaeological terms, graffiti (plural of graffito) are marks, images or writing scratched or engraved into a surface.
 There have been numerous examples found on sites of the Roman Empire, including taverns and houses, as well as on pottery of the time.
 In many cases the graffiti tend toward the rude, with a line etched into the basilica in Pompeii reading "Lucilla made money from her body," phallic images, as well as erotic pictures.
 Other graffiti took on a more innocent nature, taking the form of simple pictures or games.
 Although many forms of Roman graffiti are indecipherable, studying the graffiti left behind from the Roman Period can give a better understanding of the daily life and attitudes of the Roman people with conclusions drawn about how everyday Romans talked, where they spent their time, and their interactions within those spaces.

 Graffiti samples

 Inscriptions cover a range of topics from poems, advertisements, political statements, to greetings.
 There are two forms of graffiti: painted inscriptions (usually public notices) and inscribed inscriptions (spontaneous messages).
 Many forms of graffiti also give insight to what certain locations acted as during the Roman Empire.